climlab/climlab/README.rst

 - Seasonal and steady-state models
 - Arbitrary combinations of the above, for example:
     - 2D latitude-pressure models with radiation, horizontal diffusion, and fixed relative humidity
-- orbital / insolation calculations
+- Orbital / insolation calculations
-- boundary layer sensible and latent heat fluxes
+- Boundary layer sensible and latent heat fluxes

 Documentation and Examples
 ------------------
 Full user manual is available here_.

 The directory ``climlab/courseware/`` also contains a collection of Jupyter notebooks (*.ipynb) used for teaching some basics of climate science,